 Stessa

-Stessa is a free rental property financial management platform designed by landlords for landlords.
+Stessa is a free property financial management platform designed by landlords for landlords.
 The company was launched in 2016 to help both novice and sophisticated real estate investors make informed decisions about their property portfolio.

 Feature summary